RobertWAFowler/zAddressBook/README.md

 # zAddressBook
-A address book application for learning programming principals
+An address book application for programming educational purposes.